albertolicea00/delavida-podcast-webpage/README.md

 ## 📖 About the Project

-This is the community landing/web-page for the **DeLaVida Podcast** (Las Locuras de Miguelín), created and developed by [Alberto Licea](https://github.com/albertolicea00).
+This is the community landing/web-page for the **De La Vida Podcast** (Las Locuras de Miguelín).
 The site is designed to showcase the best of the podcast, its viral episodes, and its crew, centralizing content, social profiles, and collaborations.

 ### ✨ Features